aschey/Synchronicity/README.md

 `synchronicity startup`

-* Place this command in `~/.xinitrc` or some equivalent in order to load the image file on startup.
+* Place this command in `~/.xinitrc` or some equivalent in order to load the image file for the current theme on startup.

+`synchronicity random`

+* Place this command in `~/.xinitrc` or some equivalent in order to load a random theme on startup.

 ## Screenshots